PISAresearch/pisa/12-watchtower-API.md

 If `accountability` is NOT being offered:

-* The receiving node MUST reject the appointment.
+* The server MUST reject the appointment.

 Otherwise:

-* The receiving node SHOULD accept the appointment.
+* The server SHOULD accept the appointment.

 #### Rationale